ajferrara/Telling-Stories-with-Data/final_project_part2_aferrara.md

 **Government Policies (Incentives)**
 The Federal Government provides tax credits from $7500 to help offset the higher electric vehicle cost, as well as promote technology that is good for the environment and good for the United States (local energy source) (https://www.caranddriver.com/research/a31267893/electric-vehicle-tax-credit/).

 <img src="chart4.PNG" width="800"/>

  Most people, when asked, will say they need much more range to drive their vehicle than they actually use.
 This is known as 'range anxiety'.

 <img src="chart5.PNG" width="800"/>

- Cost has been another barrier to EV adoption.
+Range Anxiety --> more charging stations

 <img src="chart6.PNG" width="800"/>

-Range Anxiety --> more charging stations

 <img src="chart7.PNG" width="800"/>

+<img src="chart8.PNG" width="800"/>
+ Cost has been another barrier to EV adoption.

   Cost --> at home charging and more options so that price goes down.

-<img src="chart8.PNG" width="800"/>

- Benefits to the economy and the US

 <img src="chart9.PNG" width="800"/>

 <img src="chart10.PNG" width="800"/>

 <img src="chart11.PNG" width="800"/>

+A big reason why EV sales increased is because battery prices have come down.

 <img src="chart12.PNG" width="800"/>